kercheval/GradleCMPlugin/README.md

 apply plugin: 'buildrelease'
 ```

-This will ensure the upload target specified in the configuration
+This will ensure the upload task specified in the configuration
 block for `buildreleaseinit` is hooked to ensure that release artifact
 publication results in appropriately updated repositories and tags
 being set for the publication.